Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/add-ml-code.md

 }
 ```

-The function will read training data from *trainingDataSource* and train a Linear Regression model using sklean library.
+The function will read training data from *trainingDataSource* and train a Logistic Regression model using sklean library.

 After you trained and vaidated the model, you can save the model file/files to a local folder (defined as model_path).
 Luna service will automatically register the model to the Azure Machine Learning workspace with an auto generated model id and return the model id to the user.

 ## Batch Inference

-You can add the following code to the batch_inference function to perform batch inference using a Linear Regression classification model:
+You can add the following code to the batch_inference function to perform batch inference using a Logistic Regression classification model:

 ```python
 data = pd.read_csv(user_input["dataSource"])